manticoresoftware/manticoresearch/manual/Searching/Options.md

 Integer.
 Sets the threshold that `max_matches` can be increased to.
 Default is 16384.

 Manticore may increase `max_matches` to improve groupby and/or aggregation accuracy when `pseudo_sharding` is enabled and if it detects that the number of unique values of groupby attribute is less than this threshold.
-Loss of accuracy may occur when pseudo sharding executes the query in several threads or RT index performs parallel searches in disk chunks.
+Loss of accuracy may occur when pseudo sharding executes the query in several threads or RT table performs parallel searches in disk chunks.

 If the number of unique values of groupby attribute is less than the treshold, `max_matches` will be set to this number.
 Otherwise, default `max_matches` will be used.